 Ukraine is heavily dependent on nuclear energy - it has 15 reactors generating about half of its electricity.
 The government plans to maintain nuclear share in electricity production to 2030, which will involve substantial new build.
 It is increasingly relying on Westinghouse for fuel.

 The UAE is embarking upon a nuclear power program.
 It accepted a bid from a South Korean consortium to build four commercial nuclear power reactors by 2020, and these are undr construction.

 Most of the current fleet of reactors in the UK is due to retire by 2028.
 The country has full fuel cycle facilities including major reprocessing plants.
 The first of some 19 GWe of new-generation plants are expected to be on line in the mdidle of the 2020s.

-The USA has over 100 nuclear reactors providing around 19% of its electricity.
+The USA has almost 100 nuclear reactors providing around over 19% of its electricity.
 These have a high level of performance.
 With deregulation, both ownership and operation of these is becoming concentrated.

 The government is heavily involved through safety and environmental regulations, R&D funding, and setting national energy goals.
 The commitment to nuclear power as part of the USA's long-term energy strategy continues with the Obama administration.